ExpediaGroup/waggle-dance/README.md

 Adding a mapped database in the configuration requires a restart of the Waggle Dance service in order to detect the new database name and to ensure that there are no clashes.

-NOTE: in the case of manual database resolution the configuration still requires a unique prefix per metastore, this is used internally.

 ##### Database resolution: `PREFIXED`

 Waggle Dance can be configured to use a prefix when resolving the names of databases in its primary or federated metastores.
 In this mode all queries that are issued to Waggle Dance need to be written to use fully qualified database names that start with the prefixes configured here.
 In the example below Waggle Dance is configured with a federated metastore with the prefix `waggle_prod_`.
 Because of this it will inspect the database names in all requests, and if any start with `waggle_prod_` it will route the request to the configured matching metastore.
 The prefix will be removed for those requests as the underlying metastore knows nothing of the prefixes.
 So, the
 query: `select * from waggle_prod_etldata.my_table` will effectively be translated into this query: `select * from etldata.my_table` on the federated metastore.
-If a database is encountered that is not prefixed the primary metastore is used to resolve the database name.
+If a database is encountered that is not prefixed then the primary metastore is used to resolve the database name.

 `waggle-dance-server.yml`: